 For twenty years Debbie has been the resident voice consultant for Melbourne Theatre Company and countless professional touring productions including MammaMia the Musical, Matilda, Kinky Boots, Aladdin, WarHorse, King Kong, Lion King and Les Misérables.
 She was the recipient of a Victorian Green Room Award ‘Outstanding Contribution to the Melbourne Stage’ in 2012 and is currently voice consultant and speech pathologist for the national productions of Moulin Rouge, Frozen and Six: The Musical.
 Due to her unique blend and expertise in the performing arts and vocal health arenas, Debbie is in high demand and has been regularly invited to give presentations in Australia and overseas.
 She has authored numerous journal publications and book chapters and in 2014 completed her doctoral thesis through the Department of Surgery, Monash University researching ‘The impact of vocal load on the vocal folds of professional music theatre singers’.

-In addition to her experience in all things voice-related, Debbie has a keen interest in the medical and functional aspects of other inter-related aspects of laryngology particularly upper airway dysfunction, cough and irritable larynx syndromes and neurological speech disorders.
+In addition to her experience in all things voice-related, Debbie has a keen interest in the medical and functional aspects of other inter-related aspects of laryngology particularly upper airway or vocal cord dysfunction, cough and irritable larynx syndromes and neurological speech disorders.